kennethrunnman/servicepoller/README.md

 ## Instructions

+### Submodule
+To clone and include the submodule run:
+`git clone --recursive -j8 git@github.com:kennethrunnman/servicepoller.git` in your terminal

 ### Docker

 You need to have docker and docker-compose installed.

+Go back into root folder again.

 Start the MySQL server by running:
 `docker-compose up -d`